Montreal Mortgage Rates

 Get Montreal regional housing statistics from the Canada Mortgage and Housing Corporation

-The Economist lists Vancouver as the #16 best place to live in the world.
+The Economist lists Montreal as the #16 best place to live in the world.
 Learn more about this data-driven ranking.

 Ever wonder what everyday items will cost you in Montreal?
 You can compare the cost of living around the world here.

-Get all the information you need about Vancouver public transit on the Société de transport de Montréal website.
+Get all the information you need about Montreal public transit on the Société de transport de Montréal website.

 For many families, nearby schools are a big factor in home buying decisions.
 In Montreal, especially, it is important to know where you can access English education, as it is not as readily available as French.
 You can learn more about the English Montreal School Board here, and more about the French Commission Scolaire de Montréal here.